Identifying the type of copywriter will determine where and how you look for one.

 Almost all the contracts I've been offered were written to protect the client's interests, with little regard for mine.
 (Nevertheless, I've signed almost all of them, and have never heard nor had a subsequent contractual complaint.)

 It's important that both parties understand the nature of the assignment, its extent and limits, and ditto for the details of compensation.
 But (although I'll leave legal advice to your attorney), usually a simple email and acknowledgment is sufficient.
-It's when a client won't do even that, that I become concerned.
+When a client won't do even that, I become concerned.
 A new client once told me, after many drafts of a simple agreement (which I wanted mainly to protect the art director I had recommended), "The best contract is the one that stays in the drawer."